trungne/simple-e-commerce/README.md

 To seed data, run these two commands on your local machine.

 - `yarn install` or `npm install`
-- `sudo docker compose up -d` to start the database server
 - `yarn seed:product` or `npm run seed:product`
 then run `docker compose up --build` to start the app again